Our 11 best things to do in the South Downs National Park

 Take a hike in the Seven Sisters' Country Park

-One of the best routes is from Seaford to Eastbourne.
-This path leads to Birling Gap and passes Beachy Head lighthouse, before reaching the Victorian seaside town of Eastbourne.
+One of the most popular routes is the Seaford to Eastbourne walk, a rewarding hike that takes in highlights like Birling Gap, the Beachy Head lighthouse, and finishes in the charming Victorian seaside town of Eastbourne.

 Getting to the South Downs National Park